Eco raises $26M in a16z-led round to scale its digital cryptocurrency platform – TechCrunch

 “We’re building something better than all of those combined,” it said in a blog post.
 The company’s mission has also been described as an effort to use cryptocurrency as a way “to marry savings and spending,” according to this CoinList article.

-Eco users can earn up to 5% annually on their deposits and get 5% cashback on when transacting with merchants such as Amazon, Uber, and others.
-Next up: the company says it will give its users the ability to pay bills, pay friends and more “all from the same, single wallet.”
+Eco users can earn up to 5% annually on their deposits and get 5% cash back when transacting with merchants such as Amazon, Uber and others.
+Next up: The company says it will give its users the ability to pay bills, pay friends and more “all from the same, single wallet.”
 That same wallet, it says, rewards people every time they spend or save.

 After a “successful” alpha test with millions of dollars deposited, the company’s Eco App is now available to the public.

-A slew of other VC firms participated in Eco’s latest financing, including Founders Fund, Activant Capital, Slow Ventures, Coinbase Ventures, Tribe Capital, Valor Capital Group, and more than one hundred other funds and angels.
+A slew of other VC firms participated in Eco’s latest financing, including Founders Fund, Activant Capital, Slow Ventures, Coinbase Ventures, Tribe Capital, Valor Capital Group and more than one hundred other funds and angels.
 Expa and Pantera Capital co-led the company’s $8.5 million funding round.

 CoinList co-founder Andy Bromberg stepped down from his role last fall to head up Eco.
 The startup was originally called Beam before rebranding to Eco “thanks to involvement by founding advisor, Garrett Camp, who held the Eco brand,” according to Coindesk.
 Camp is an Uber co-founder and Expa is his venture fund.